PKUSEG: A Toolkit for Multi-Domain Chinese Word Segmentation: Usage

-To better recognize new words, users can add a dictionary to cover the words that do not occur in the dictionary of PKUSEG.
+\paragraph{User-defined Dictionary.} To better recognize new words, users can add a dictionary to cover the words that do not occur in the dictionary of PKUSEG.
 The provided dictionary file should follow the following format.
-Each row has a single word and the dictionary file is encoded with the UTF-8 format.
+Each row has a single word and the dictionary file is encoded in the UTF-8 format.
 Figure~\ref{fig:demo_3} shows the usage of a user-defined dictionary.